mozilla-releng/relengdocs/releng101.rst

 The Walk-through series at a glance
 -----------------------------------

-1. `From checkin to builds being triggered`_ -- a tour through Buildbot
+1. `From checkin to builds being triggered`_ - a tour through Buildbot
-2. `Building Firefox in automation`_ -- harnessing Mozharness
+2. `Building Firefox in automation`_ - harnessing Mozharness
-3. `Setting up and configuring our machine pools`_ -- becoming the master of Puppet
+3. `Setting up and configuring our machines`_ - becoming the master of Puppet
-4. `Monitoring and nagging when things go wrong`_ -- keeping an eye on our machines with BuildAPI, SlaveAPI, Slave Health, and Nagios
+4. `Monitoring and nagging when things go wrong`_ - keeping an eye on our machines with BuildAPI, SlaveAPI, Slave Health, and Nagios
-5. `Integrating the Cloud`_ -- a look at our Cloud Tools
+5. `Integrating the Cloud`_ - a look at our Cloud Tools
-6. `Release Process`_ -- explains why we hold the title of 'Release Engineers'
+6. `Release Process`_ - explains why we hold the title of 'Release Engineers'
-7. `Handling version updates`_ -- Balrog to the rescue
+7. `Handling application updates`_ - Balrog to the rescue
-8. `Serving your own machines`_ -- loaning and allocating our machines through Selve-serve
+8. `Serving your own machines`_ - loaning and allocating our machines through Selve-serve
-9. `Syncing with HG and Git`_ -- understanding vcs-sync
+9. `Syncing with HG and Git`_ - understanding vcs-sync
-10. `Where to go from here`_ -- tips on exploring our infrastructure: wikis, bugzilla, mxr, emails, irc, etc
+10. `Where to go from here`_ - tips on exploring our infrastructure: wikis, bugzilla, mxr, emails, irc, etc
-11. `A look into the future`_ -- what's up and coming: taskcluster, relengAPI, etc
+11. `A look into the future`_ - what's up and coming: taskcluster, relengAPI, etc

 From checkin to builds being triggered
 --------------------------------------

 * Software:

-  + Buildbot -- If you are new to Buildbot, please see :ref:`Buildbot Overview`_
+  + Buildbot - If you are new to Buildbot, please see :ref:`Buildbot`
 * Repos:

   + http://hg.mozilla.org/build/buildbotcustom/
   + http://hg.mozilla.org/build/buildbot-configs/
   + http://hg.mozilla.org/build/mozharness/ <- no code examples but we will see Buildbot mention scripts from
 * Purpose:

   + expanding on :ref:`flow <from-checkin-to-tbpl>`, we are going to look at how we configure Buildbot.
 From monitoring changes pushed to known repos to assigning slaves on each of our platforms the job of compiling specified revisions of source, this walk-through will show you the core parts of our buildbot logic.
 Note this only looks at the 'compile/build' jobs we do from :ref:`TBPL` and not the test jobs.